Go Ad-Free

 Canadian Online Pharmacies Represent Huge Savings:

 Savings on brand name medicine purchased from a legitimate Canadian or international pharmacy can be dramatic.
 We checked with an organization that carefully monitors Canadian and international pharmacies for cost comparisons.
 PharmacyChecker.com analyzed several common medications.
 They reviewed retail prices from local US pharmacies and compared them to Canadian or international online pharmacies.
-Here is what they found for some important brand name medications.
+At the time of this writing here is what they found for some important brand name medications.

 Prices are for a three-month supply: